-Five initial management measures were established in July 2017, following a period of public consultation and consideration by D&S IFCA's Byelaw and Permitting Sub-Committee (B&PSC) and the Full Authority.
-These management measures were:
+Five initial management measures were established in July 2017, following a period of public consultation and consideration by D&S IFCA's B&PSC and the Full Authority.
+These management measures:

 1. To establish a Fully Documented Fishery

 Under Paragraph 17 of the Potting Permit Byelaw, those permit holders who wish to engage in the Live Wrasse Pot Fishery are required to provide relevant fishery information to the Authority.
 The following information is required: